 Organizational experts tell us the average person spends one hour a day looking for things.
 We get it – walking into an office filled with piles of papers, files and books is a drain on your productivity.
 But what about the mental clutter?
-ADD management coach Jennifer Koretbrain-2.jpgsky says that, mental clutter is made up of worries and bad feelings.
+ADD management coach Jennifer Koretsky says that, “mental clutter is made up of worries and bad feelings.
 (Very few people get overwhelmed by the amount of positive thoughts in their heads!)”

 What are we worrying about?
 The laundry that’s piling up, the squeaky hinge that needs repairing, the chequebook we haven’t balanced; the list goes on.
 Anything that needs doing, even if it’s not related to our business, can add to the mental clutter.